fortinetdev/terraform-provider-fortios/website/docs/r/fortios_switchcontroller_vlan.html.markdown

 ---

 # fortios_switchcontroller_vlan
 Configure VLANs for switch controller.
+Applies to FortiOS Version `<= 6.2.0`.

 ## Argument Reference

 The following arguments are supported: